fxbriol/fxbriol.github.io/_pages/PN.md

 ## About

 Whether for computing an integral, solving an optimisation problem, or solving differential equations, numerical methods are one of the core tools of statistics and machine learning.
 Most of the numerical methods available come from the field of numerical analysis, where one of the common assumption is that a high level of accuracy can be obtain by for example obtaining more function values or using a finer mesh or step-size.
-In this settings, strong theoretical guarantees can usually be provided in the form of worst-case errors.
+In this setting, strong theoretical guarantees can usually be provided in the form of worst-case errors.

 Unfortunately, due to the increasing complexity and computational cost of modern statistical machine learning models, there are many application areas where obtaining more function values is simply not feasible.
 The worst-case theoretical guarantees are therefore not particularly useful since they are designed with an alternative setting in mind, and as a result can be overly pessimistic.